Some pointers on Māori customary practices or behaviours as they apply to teaching and learning at Te Herenga Waka—Victoria University of Wellington.

 Most people prefer not to act in ways that are offensive to others, so this list has been compiled in an effort to increase awareness of Māori culture and to help avoid confusion or uncomfortable moments when people may be unsure of what to do.

 The basic principles underpinning the tikanga noted below are common throughout New Zealand.
 However, different iwi (tribes), hapū (sub tribes) and marae (Māori community meeting places) may have their own variations.
-The guidelines below relate to practices endorsed by Te Kawa a Māui, the School of Māori Studies, and modelled at the University’s Te Herenga Waka Marae, and are relevant for any Victoria University of Wellington campus or event.
+The guidelines below relate to practices endorsed by Te Kawa a Māui, the School of Māori Studies, and modelled at the University’s Te Herenga Waka Marae, and are relevant for any university campus or event.

 Avoid touching another person’s head, unless invited.
 Māori people regard the head as very tapu (sacred).